wanyakrecipes/coft-web/content/library.md

 Greene, Graham.
 (1958) *Our Man in Havana*.

 Klein, Naomi.
 (2000) *No Logo*.

 Mate, Gabor.
+(2022) *The Myth of Normal: Trauma, Illness, & Healing in a Toxic Culture*.

+Mate, Gabor.
 (2019) *When the Body Says No: The Cost of Hidden Stress*.